Chocolate Cake Shot

 chocolate cake shot with a lemon slice on top of the glass

-Can I use vanilla vodka?
+Can I use vanilla vodka instead of regular vodka?

 hand reaching for a shotglass